 n = 200

-#Generates an input array of shape (n*(2p+2), p) with rows for each experiment and columns for each input
+#Generates an input array of shape (n*(2p+2), p) with rows for each

+#experiment and columns for each input

 param_values = saltelli.sample(problem, n, calc_second_order=True)

-Assuming we are interested in the mean number of sheep and wolf agents over a timeframe of 100 ticks, we first create an empty dataframe to store the results.
+Assuming we are interested in the mean number of sheep and wolf agents over a timeframe of 100 ticks, we first create an empty DataFrame to store the results.
 We then simulate the model over the 2800 experiments, reading input parameters from the param_values array generated by SALib.

 For simplicity, the repeat_report command is used to track the outcomes of interest over time.
 Performance can be improved by using NetLogo's text output commands to store time series outcomes; this method is also implemented in the EMA Workbench.